sweirich/corespec/README.md

 This branch (stable) includes the Coq proof development accompanying the paper "A Role for Dependent Types in Haskell", conditionally accepted to ICFP 2019.

-The prior development, corresponding to the ICFP 2017 paper, is available on the "master" branch.
+The prior development, corresponding to the ICFP 2017 paper, augmented with rules for eta-equivalence, is available on the "master" branch.

 - [src](src/FcEtt) for Coq development.